 Hansgrohe: On the Path to Climate Neutrality*

 Schiltach, March 2022.
 The Hansgrohe Group takes stock of its sustainability strategy on World Water Day 2022.
-The faucet and shower manufacturer based in Germany’s Black Forest region, has already achieved some of its milestones in 2021: All German sites are climate-neutral in terms of direct emissions and energy consumed.
+The faucet and shower manufacturer based in Germany’s Black Forest region, has already achieved some of its milestones in 2021: All German sites are climate-neutral.
+Climate neutrality refers to greenhouse gas emissions from Scope 1 and 2 (direct emissions and consumed energy at the sites) according to the Greenhouse Gas Protocol.
+Wherever possible, the Hansgrohe Group actively reduces these emissions.
+The remaining emissions are offset by recognized, certified climate protection projects.
 At the beginning of the year, the international sites also switched to green electricity.
 The electrical energy supply is based entirely on green power.
 This enables annual savings of over 26,000 t CO2.
 At the German plants, in Wasselonne, France, and in Shanghai, China, supplementary energy efficiency analyses have identified further potential for saving even more electricity with block-type thermal power plants and photovoltaics, peak load and solar irradiation planning.
 In Shanghai, the heating system for the electroplating baths is already based on heat pump technology.
 All international production plants have also set their own sustainability targets for water, waste, and energy.

-The result: by the end of 2022, all international sites will have switched to green power and achieve climate neutrality in terms of direct emissions and energy consumed.
+The result: by the end of 2022, all international sites will have switched to green power and achieve climate neutrality.
+Climate neutrality refers to greenhouse gas emissions from Scope 1 and 2 (direct emissions and consumed energy at the sites) according to the Greenhouse Gas Protocol.
+Wherever possible, the Hansgrohe Group actively reduces these emissions.
+The remaining emissions are offset by recognized, certified climate protection projects.
 All site emissions are measured and made transparent for the entire Hansgrohe Group as part of the Corporate Carbon Footprint project.
 An Operational Sustainability Board headed by the Chief Operations Officer, Frank Semling, has been installed across all international sites to identify and monitor sustainability potential.
 In addition, Hansgrohe expects all A-suppliers to sign a Green Company Agreement in the future - a commitment to comply with environmental management requirements.
 Research into alternative, more environmentally friendly materials for products is also in full swing.
 To this end, Hansgrohe is working intensively with its partner Materialscout.